heloisaPazeti/heloisaPazeti/README.md

   <br>

-  ### Pac Man in C
+  ### Data Structure C

-  Final work of Introduction to Computer Science.
-Pac Man In ASCII developed in C.
+  Compilation of different types of data structures in C.

   <br>